 This online calculator computes the eigenvalues of a square matrix by solving the characteristic equation.
 The characteristic equation is the equation obtained by equating the characteristic polynomial to zero.
 Thus, this calculator first gets the characteristic equation using the Characteristic polynomial calculator, then solves it analytically to obtain eigenvalues (either real or complex).
-It does so only for matrices 2x2, 3x3, and 4x4, using the Solution of quadratic equation, Cubic equation and Quartic equation solution calculators.
+It does so only for matrices 2x2, 3x3, and 4x4, using the The solution of a quadratic equation, Cubic equation and Quartic equation solution calculators.
 Thus it can find eigenvalues of a square matrix up to the fourth degree.

 It is very unlikely that you would have a square matrix of a higher degree in math problems, because, according to the Abel–Ruffini theorem, a general polynomial equation of degree five or higher has no solution in radicals, thus, it can be solved only by numerical methods.
 (Note that the degree of a characteristic polynomial is the degree of its square matrix).
 More theory can be found below the calculator.

 Eigenvalues are easier to explain with eigenvectors.
 Suppose we have a square matrix A. This matrix defines a linear transformation, that is, if we multiply any vector by A, we get the new vector that changes direction:

 However, there are some vectors for which this transformation produces the vector that is parallel to the original vector.
 In other words:

 These vectors are eigenvectors of A, and these numbers are eigenvalues of A.

 This equation can be rewritten as